aryapatel14/LanguageTranslator/README.md

 Stay updated with the latest developments, bug fixes, and feature releases by following QRCodeGen on GitHub.

 GitHub Repository: Link to GitHub Repository
+With this Language Translator, you can confidently bridge language barriers and connect with the world.
+Start translating now and experience the convenience of seamless communication, thoughtfully designed to make your interactions smoother and more accessible! 🌐🗣️"